rbalicki2/chameleon/README.md

 ## What is Chameleon?

-Chameleon is a library that allows you write components that take on different styles depending on where they are in your app.
+Chameleon is a library that allows you write components that are styled differently depending on where they are in your app.
 For example, a `Header` component might render at 40px by default, or at 35px within a panel.
 It might be colored blue by default, or yellow in night mode.

-The goal of Chameleon is to allow you to completely separate styles from business logic: *never worry about styles again!*
+The goal of Chameleon is to allow you to completely separate styles from business logic: *never muck around with styles again!*

 ## Quick overview of how to use Chameleon